 Artist Residency Program

-Founded in 2019, Nature Foundation's Artist Residency Program offers artists with an emerging professional profile the opportunity to spend up to two weeks at either Witchelina or Hiltaba Nature Reserves.
+Founded in 2019, Nature Foundation's Artist Residency Program offers artists with a professional profile the opportunity to spend up to two weeks at either Witchelina or Hiltaba Nature Reserves.

 The Artist Residency Progam aims to: